dylan-chong/ex-composer-bot/notes.md

 ## TODOs ##
 - Finish PartimentoChordsGenerator next_chord
-  - Requires representing chord as roman numeral - **TODO NEXT make Chord a protocol**
+  - Requires representing chord as roman numeral
+- Clear warnings
+- Make scale a struct (for future maintainability)
 - TODO AFTER Change all `%Module{}` into `Module.new()`

+- Make the non composing stuff its own library

 - Create pitches from string
-- Make scale a struct (for future maintainability)

 - PartimentoChordsGenerator
   - Rule of the octave